susom/manual-randomization-override/README.md

 ![Fig 5](https://raw.githubusercontent.com/susom/manual-randomization/master/images/log_link.png)

 ![Fig 6](https://raw.githubusercontent.com/susom/manual-randomization/master/images/manual_log_page.png)
-A log of Randomizations overridden can be viewed with this EM link
+A log of all manual randomization occurrences can be viewed through the link on the sidebar for this module.